Livelihoods

 In 1954, in a small room, the inauguration of a sewing and embroidery class laid down the foundations of this cottage industry that RLCC is supporting today.
 The livelihoods department was set up in 2008 to form a bridge between companies looking for regional crafts close to their businesses and female artisans with growing financial needs and not enough means to educate their children.

 RLCC recognized the necessity to provide a platform that would refine the existing skills of the artisans in order to enable them to become self-sustained.
-Therefore the department made it its mission to train the artisans individually according to their specific skill set, whereby they are not treated as labor but where they can recognise their individuality and artistic expression to redefine their identities as artisans.
+Therefore the department made it its mission to train the artisans individually according to their specific skill set, whereby they are not treated as labor but where they can recognize their individuality and artistic expression to redefine their identities as artisans.
 This department envisions its artisans as self sustained entrepreneurs leading the path for RLCC in becoming one of the lead organizations in the field of training for design interventions.
 The livelihoods department focuses on environmental sustainability by training women and spreading awareness for eco-friendly products using leftover materials, in addition to craft preservation.

-Over this period, RLCC has made a concerted effort to;
+Over this period, RLCC has made a concerted effort to:

-1. Improve product quality,
+• Improve product quality

-4. Becoming a go-to for gifting and event solutions
+• Becoming a go-to for gifting and event solutions

 RLCC prides itself in the recognition of artisans, the force behind craft products, and their success stories.
 In a climate where women don’t feel comfortable in showing their identity, we encourage and assist them in acquiring national ID cards and taking adult literacy classes for increased employment opportunities.
 We believe in supporting and training women to hone their talents and skills further, in collaboration with vocational training, facilitating their entrepreneurial growth.